Ambulacraria: Phylogeny

+A third, extinct clade known as the Cambroernida has recently been recognized as part of the ambulacrarian stem group.
+The morphology of this group suggests that the ancestral deuterostome did not possess a post-anal tail, which evolved convergently in chordates and hemichordates, and possessed gill slits but not additional structures such as the gill bars found in hemichordates.

+Two extinct taxa of uncertain placement, the Vetulocystida and Yanjiahella, have each been proposed as either stem-group echinoderms or stem-group ambulacrarians.
+Vetulocystids have also been tentatively proposed as the basal-most stem-group chordates, while Yanjiahella has also been proposed to be a stem-group hemichordate.

+The following cladogram is based on a simplification of Li et al. 2023, with the possible placements of uncertain potential ambulacrarians shown with dashed lines and question marks:

 Ontogeny

-As for many animals, the egg cell of any extant ambulacrarian by cell division develops into a blastula ("cell ball"), which develops into a triploblast ("three-layered") gastrula.
-The gastrula then develops into a dipleurula larva form in the Asteroidea, Holothuroidea, Chrinoidea, and Hemichordata, and into a pluteus larva form in the Echinoidea and Ophiuroidea.
+As for many animals, the egg cell of any extant ambulacrarian divides and develops into a blastula ("cell ball"), which develops into a triploblast ("three-layered") gastrula.
+The gastrula then develops into a dipleurula larva form in the Asteroidea, Holothuroidea, Crinoidea, and Hemichordata, and into a pluteus larva form in the Echinoidea and Ophiuroidea.
 This, in its turn, is developed in various different kinds of larvae for different taxa of ambulacrarians.

-It has been suggested that the adult form of the last common ancestor of the ambulacrarians was anatomically similar to the dipleurula larvae, whence this hypothetic ancestor sometimes also is called dipleurula.
+It has been suggested that the adult form of the last common ancestor of the ambulacrarians was anatomically similar to the dipleurula larva; this hypothetic ancestor sometimes also is called dipleurula.